|About Symptoms Diagnosis Treatment Prognosis|

 As the disease progresses other symptoms may develop such as:

-Mediastinal (also known as thymic) lymphsarcoma occurs in the thymus, which is located in the chest (between the lungs) and anterior mediastinal lymph nodes.
-Mediastinal lymphoma can cause fluid to accumulate around the lungs (pleural effusion).
+Also known as thymic, mediastinal lymphsarcoma occurs in the thymus, which is located in the chest (between the lungs) and anterior mediastinal lymph nodes and can cause fluid to accumulate around the lungs (pleural effusion).

-Mediastinal lymphoma is the most commonly found lymphoma in FeLV positive cats and is seen more frequently in younger cats around 2 to 3 years of age.
+Mediastinal lymphoma is the most common lymphoma in FeLV positive cats and occurs in younger cats around 2 to 3 years of age.

-A palpable abdominal mass may be present or a thickening of the intestine.
+- A palpable abdominal mass (high grade) may be present or a thickening of the intestine

 Extranodal lymphoma or miscellaneous lymphoma occurs most commonly in the kidneys, eyes, nasal cavity, CNS, skin or heart.